barbaroreyes/proyect2/pro/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- Find and use external api
-- Render data on page
+- Display a HomePage whith infomation about the beers and button 'go inside  to show a beers page'
+- display a list of beers and the complete information of each one of them that will allow the customer to buy the one that best suits their needs according to its manufacture
-- Allow user to interact with the page
+- nuid a form to contact page
+- Navbar with options that link to their corresponding pages
+- Will be designed for use on all views

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Add  firebase for storage
+- add function to login page and store all user post

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.